 As the leaves begin to change color and start to drop we are bombarded with piles of leaves all over the ground.
 While no one enjoys raking, it is especially important to clear the leaves from your driveway or walkway.
 When it rains, they can get very slippery and can cause someone to slip and fall.
 For your safety, and the safety of your loved ones and neighbors, be sure to have them removed.

-Check and Replace Home Fire Extinguishers that have Expired
+Check and Replace Home Fire Extinguishers that has Expired

 It is important to know how to check your fire extinguisher so that if you ever have to use it, you know that it is in properly working order.
 Most extinguishers should work for 5 to 15 years, but you can check the label or check with the manufacturer for your model.
 If you’re a renter especially, it’s impossible to know when your fire extinguisher was bought, so check the pressure gauge as well.
 Here are 3 additional tips we found to ensure your fire extinguisher will work in case of an emergency.